actions/setup-node/README.md

   <a href="https://github.com/actions/setup-node"><img alt="GitHub Actions status" src="https://github.com/actions/setup-node/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action sets by node environment for use in actions by:
+This action sets up a node environment for use in actions, including npm and yarn.
+It:

+- sets up the specified version of node (downloading it if it's not already available)
-- optionally downloading and caching a version of node - npm by version spec and add to PATH
+- adds node, npm and yarn to the PATH
-- registering problem matchers for error output
+- registers problem matchers for error output

 # Usage